eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/20_accounts.md

 For instance, if someone owns the suffix `.bar` then only that person can create `foo.bar`.

-FRefer to the Name Bidding system in this guide for more information.
+Refer to the Name Bidding system in this guide for more information.
 Thgis sysem allows someone on the EOS network to purchase premium names.

 ## Public/private keys